peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 The general operation of the scheme can be summarised as follows:

-1. Optical thickness and transmittance/reflectance coefficients of layers are calculated.
+1. Optical thickness and differential layer coefficients are calculated.
 These are due to gases, clouds and aerosols.
 The resulting layer coefficients are a weighted sum of layer coefficients for the particular processes, weighted by optical thickness [@masek2014]:

     \begin{align}
     \alpha_i = \frac{1}{\tau}\sum_j \alpha_{i,j}\tau_j, \quad \tau = \sum_j \tau_j
+    \label{eq:alpha-weighting}
     \end{align}

 2. Integral layer coefficients $a_1, ..., a_4$ are calculated from